mauricechiodo/eim-case-studies/course/finance/quantitative-easing/central-banks/index.md

 ### The Federal Open Market Commitee

-The Federal Open Market Committee (FOMC) is the body responsible for the decision to begin Large-Scale Asset Purchase (LSAP) programs,$^5$ and in December 2008 lowered the federal funds rate to 0-25 basis points (one ten thousandth, or one percent of a percent).
+The Federal Open Market Committee (FOMC) is the body responsible for the decision to begin Large-Scale Asset Purchase (LSAP) programs,$^5$ and in December 2008 lowered the federal funds rate to 0-25 basis points ($\textpertenthousand%, literally one ten thousandth).
 This rubbed up close to the Zero Lower Bound, and so the FOMC decided to begin LSAP.

 ---
 # Bibliography